2019 Portuguese legislative election: Background

-2015 Government formation

-After the 2015 elections, President Aníbal Cavaco Silva asked incumbent Prime Minister Pedro Passos Coelho to form a minority government, as the Portugal Ahead coalition won the most votes and seats in the election.
+After the 2015 election, President Aníbal Cavaco Silva asked incumbent Prime Minister Pedro Passos Coelho to form a minority government, as the Portugal Ahead coalition won the most votes and seats in the election.
 Passos Coelho second government was sworn in on 30 October 2015.
 However, during this period, the Socialist Party, the Left Bloc and the Communist Party reached a historic agreement in order to bring down the Passos Coelho minority government and support a Socialist minority government led by António Costa.
 Paulo Portas, CDS–PP leader, labeled the agreement as the Geringonça (Contraption), which became the name the left-wing agreement would be known for.

 On 10 November 2015, the left-wing parties proposed a vote of rejection to the Portugal Ahead's government program, which was approved by a 123 to 107 vote, thus bringing down the government.
 On 26 November 2015, António Costa was sworn in as Prime Minister.
+After a few months of cohabitation with President Aníbal Cavaco Silva (PSD), Costa would have to cohabit with Marcelo Rebelo de Sousa (PSD), the winner of the 2016 presidential election, in which the Socialists did not support any candidate.

-Costa's term was also marred by the 2017 deadly wildfires, in June and in October, plus the Tancos arms theft scandal, which would have an impact during the 2019 election campaign.
+Costa's term was ruled by the 2017 deadly wildfires, in June and in October, with following reports showing mismanagement and lack of response and coordination, issues relating to allegations of nepotism within the government, the April 2019 fuel-tanker drivers' strike, and, later, by the Tancos arms theft scandal, which would have an impact during the 2019 election campaign, and at the same time, it was equally marked by solid economic growth, driven by expanding tourism and high exports.

 Leadership changes and challenges

 CDS – People's Party

 Following the collapse of the PàF minority government and the subsequent nomination of António Costa as Prime Minister, with the support of the leftwing parties, CDS–PP leader Paulo Portas announced, in December 2015, he was leaving the party's leadership.
 A new party congress was called to elect a new leader.
-There were two candidates in the ballot: Assunção Cristas, supported by Portas, and Miguel Mattos Chaves, critical of Portas leadership.
+There were two candidates in the ballot: Assunção Cristas, supported by Portas, and Miguel Mattos Chaves, critical of Portas' leadership.
 Cristas was elected by a landslide and the results were the following: